adham-omran/flake/README.md

 configuration which needs to be different from host to am to laptop, especially the displays section.

+# Unified Branch

+- Perhaps unify both branches by using multiple inputs?

 <!-- Local Variables: -->
 <!-- jinx-local-words: "Cloudflare JavaFX NixOS dotfiles nixpkgs" -->
 <!-- End: -->